ChristopheJacquet/PiFmRds/README.md

 ## History

+* 2014-05-04: possibility to change PS and RT at run-time
 * 2014-04-28: support piping audio file data to Pi-FM-RDS' standard input
 * 2014-04-14: new release that supports any sample rate for the audio input, and that can generate a proper FM-Stereo signal if a stereophonic input file is provided
 * 2014-04-06: initial release, which only supported 228 kHz monophonic audio input files